 You’ll need a good amount if you plan to spend much of your day outside.
 I also recommend lip balm with SPF protection.

-Pack sunscreen that is water-resistant, but keep in mind that even waterproof sunscreen will wear off or come off when you wipe it down with a towel.
+Pack water-resistant sunscreen, but remember that even waterproof sunscreen will wear off or come off when you wipe it down with a towel.
 So, you’ll need to keep applying it throughout the day.

 Sunglasses and Hat

-You will also probably want sunglasses and a hat if you are going to be in the strong sun all day.
-In most cases, you won’t be able to take these items on a waterslide, but they are still important to have when you are lounging by the pool, eating lunch, or watching the kids.
+You will also probably want sunglasses and a hat if you will be in the strong sun all day.
+Although you won’t be able to take these items on a waterslide, they are still important to have when you are lounging by the pool, eating lunch, or watching the kids.

 If you have long hair, you may also want to bring along a hair tie to keep your hair out of your face.
-It’s also a good idea to pack a comb or a detangling brush.
+Packaging a comb or detangling brush is also a good idea.

 Life Vests and Other Devices

 Some water parks have life jackets available for guests to use at no cost, and some don’t allow you to bring your own.
-So, this is something you’ll want to check on before leaving your house or hotel.
+So, you’ll want to check on this before leaving your house or hotel.

 Food and Water Bottle

-Many parks will not allow outside food, so you’ll need to check this in advance.
-However, if they do allow you to bring your own food, you can definitely save some money by packing your own lunches, snacks, and water bottles.
-Don’t forget the ice packs to things stay cool.
+Many parks will not allow outside food, so you must check this in advance.
+However, if they do allow you to bring your own food, you can save some money by packing your own lunches, snacks, and water bottles.
+Don’t forget the ice packs to help things stay cool.

-In addition, staying hydrated in the heat is important, so make sure you drink plenty of water throughout the day.
+In addition, staying hydrated in the heat is important, so drink plenty of water throughout the day.

 Waterproof Camera or Waterproof Case for Your Phone

-If you want to have any pictures or videos from your visit, you’ll need a waterproof camera.
+You’ll need a waterproof camera if you want to have any pictures or videos from your visit.
 Depending on how active your day is, this may be best left in the locker for safekeeping when it’s not being used.

-In lieu of an entirely separate camera, you may consider a waterproof case for your cell phone.
-I typically will use a waterproof phone case for my phone, but will only stand at the edge of the pool taking photos, rather than completely submerging it.
+Instead of an entirely separate camera, you may consider a waterproof case for your cell phone.
+I typically use a waterproof phone case for my phone, but I will only stand at the edge of the pool taking photos rather than completely submerging it.
 I just feel that any case I put on myself, even a waterproof cell phone case, could potentially have an issue (see some options here)

 Charger

-I always travel with a portable charger for my phone.
+I always travel with a portable phone charger.
 We have a full post with recommendations of our favorites.
-The important thing is to be sure the portable charger is fully charged before you leave your house or hotel.
+The important thing is to make sure the charger is fully charged before you leave your house or hotel.

 Money for Snacks or Souvenirs